Blockchain Transaction Conflicts: A Historical Perspective: Introduction

 \section{Introduction}

-Blockchain virtual machines (VMs) execute a \emph{block} of user-defined \emph{transactions}, each performing a sequence of \Read{} and \Write{} operations on the states of user accounts.
-A \emph{block proposer}, a validator node in the network, takes as input a block consisting of $n$ transactions and a \emph{\preset{}} total order $T_1 \rightarrow T_2 \ldots, \rightarrow T_n$ that enforces the state of transactional execution within that block.
-The node attempts to execute, in parallel, the $n$ transactions such that the state resulting from the parallel execution of the $n$ transactions must be the state resulting from the \emph{sequential} execution of transactions $T_1\cdot T_2\cdots T_n$.
-Ensuring consistency across the network requires that all nodes execute transactions in the \preset{} order, referred to as the \presetSerialization{}~\cite{blockstm,suprastm}.
+Blockchain virtual machines (VMs) execute a \emph{block} of user-defined \emph{transactions}, each performing a sequence of \Read{s} and \Write{s} on the global state.
+Each VM takes as input a block consisting of $n$ transactions and a \emph{\preset{}} total order $T_1\rightarrow T_2\ldots\rightarrow T_n$.
+The VM attempts to execute these transactions \textit{in parallel} in such a way that the blockchain's final state is identical to the state obtained by executing those transactions \emph{sequentially}.
+All VMs are given the same \presetSerialization{} order~\cite{blockstm,Anjana2025BTMSSS} needed to guarantee that the independent VMs agree on the block's effects.

-VMs utilize different execution strategies that directly affect transaction throughput.
-Ethereum~\cite{ethereum} and Solana~\cite{solana-url} represent two distinct architectures, each employing a different transaction execution approach.
-Ethereum processes transactions sequentially without prior knowledge of the states that they access.
-The state accessed by a transaction is determined only at the time of block execution.
-We refer to this as a \emph{\rwOblivious{}} execution model, where \emph{read-write sets} of the account states the transaction accesses are not known a priori.
-In contrast, Solana enables parallel execution by requiring clients to specify state access information for each transaction, which helps to improve throughput by supporting parallel execution of the smart contract transactions.
-We refer to this as the \emph{\rwAware{}} execution model.

-When block transactions are executed, they may modify the same account address or storage slot in a smart contract, potentially resulting in conflicts if one transaction accesses data modified by another.
-A \emph{conflict} occurs when two or more transactions access the same state and at least one of them performs an update operation.
-The transactions in the block must be executed sequentially in \preset{} order, the order of the transactions in the block, or they must be serializable to the \preset{} order if executed in parallel, to provide deterministic execution across the distributed network.
-The order in which conflicting transactions are executed directly affects the final state.
-Two transactions are independent if they do not modify the same state, and the outcome of one does not impact the other.
-The \emph{independent transactions} can be executed in any order or in parallel, as their execution does not interfere with other transactions.

-The \emph{longest chain of conflicting transactions} is one of the parameters that determines the maximum theoretical limit (or minimum execution time) for parallelization within a given block, including the number of \emph{conflicting transactions}, number of \emph{conflicts} and different conflict sets (\emph{conflict~families}).
-A conflict family is a group of transactions that are mutually dependent on shared states.
-Identifying conflict families is essential for optimizing transaction execution, as it helps in detecting hotspots and employing the best suitable parallel execution strategy.